The theme of the 2019 Sydney Conference is Evaluation un-boxed

 Justification statement (except Ignite proposals)

-- Please ensure that your statement responds to the assessment criteria and explains your contribution to the conference theme.
+- explains your contribution to the conference theme.

 NOTE: Please keep a copy of the abstract and justification statement for your records prior to clicking ‘upload’.